 "Real Men Don't Eat Quiche."
 Way back in 1982, a little-known author by the name of Bruce Feirstein earned himself a small fortune when he wrote and published a humorous, tongue-in-cheek book with this title.
 The book deals with stereotypes about masculini. . .

-With the publication of a new "gender-neutral" version of the New Testament, David Maas asks if God has something against women.
-On the contrary, the sexes are equal, and such distortions of Scripture are entirely unnecessary.
+Does God have something against women?
+On the contrary, the sexes are equal, and distortions of Scripture such as 'gender neutral' Bibles are unnecessary.

 Boys are getting a bad rap in America these days.
 Richard Ritenbaugh shows from the Bible that the Old Testament prophets predicted just such a trend at the end time.

 It is no longer primarily a man's world, and God's Word has a great deal to say about a society when this happens.
 Richard Ritenbaugh summarizes the history of feminism and the affect it is having on us.

 John Ritenbaugh, referring to Jimmy Carter's decision to leave the Southern Baptist Church based on its teaching that Eve was responsible for original sin, asks if we really believe God.
 The erroneous understanding cited that women are inferior to men is n. . .

 God named both Adam and Eve 'Adam', signifying an unbreakable bond.
 This bond was secure until sin entered, creating enmity between men, women, and God.

 In Eve's curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
 The effects of this curse are still being felt daily!

 Mike Ford, acknowledging the attacks on 'toxic' masculinity by militant feminists, who characterize men as competitive, lazy, jealous, and dim-witted, takes issue with a Duke University theology professor who has misunderstood the Biblical narrative concer. . .